Mental Health Impact Grant

 In its inaugural year, the RARE Mental Health Impact grant program will provide an opportunity for patient advocacy leaders to improve the health and mental well-being of the rare disease community.

-This grant has been awarded up to 12 Global Advocacy Alliance members who are interested in creating programs, educational tools/materials and support networks to address unmet mental health and social support needs of family units and adult patients impacted by rare disease.
+This grant has been awarded to up to 12 Global Advocacy Alliance members who are interested in creating programs, educational tools/materials and support networks to address unmet mental health and social support needs of family units and adult patients impacted by rare disease.
 For the purpose of this grant, the family unit is described as children, siblings and parents as caregivers and/or patients.
 All grant funded projects must address the unmet mental health and social support needs of one of these two target audiences.
 The 12 organizations awarded this year’s grant are:

 Angelman Syndrome Foundation (ASF) began providing mental health support during the pandemic.
 This grant will allow the foundation to expand their mental health resources to high-need audiences who traditionally struggle to find effective support systems, including single parents, families living in rural areas, Spanish-speaking families, and those who have lost a loved one with Angelman Syndrome.